 But I’m pretty sure you could top them with anything in your fridge or pantry and they’ll be equally irresistible.

-These irresistible sweet potato rounds are crispy on the outside, creamy on the inside, and so easy to make using any oven!
+These irresistible sweet potato rounds are crispy on the outside, creamy on the inside, and so easy to make in the air fryer or oven!

 Ingredients